Italy’s Fantastic 5: How to Spend 2 Days in the Seaside Towns of Cinque Terre

 It’s not especially easy to reach Cinque Terre.

 Road access in the towns is limited to residents only.
-If you do arrive by car, parking is only available outside the villages.
+If you do arrive by car, good luck parking it.
+Parking is only available outside the villages.

 Local trains cut through a series of tunnels along the coast and are definitely the best way to arrive and depart.